The HFS CrashPlan Cloud Backup Service

 • We have found that it also works on various other distributions based on Debian or RPM packaging

 If CrashPlan support is a priority for you you may wish to take that into account in your choice of distribution.
-If you find that CrashPlan will not work on your choice of distribution you may have better luck with Spectrum Protect.
+If you find that CrashPlan will not work on your choice of distribution you may have better luck with Storage Protect.
 Although it has a similar limited official support list we find that in practice it does work on a wide range of newer and older distributions.

 Installing the HFS CrashPlan App